ShanGor/lan-share/requirements/lan-transfer-requirements.md

 - `HEARTBEAT/ACK`: optional; used for reliability/keepalive (see Reliability).

 ## Reliability and Ordering (UDP)
-- Implement lightweight acknowledgements:
+- Implement stop-and-wait acknowledgements:
-  - Per-chunk ACK or sliding-window ACK (by highest contiguous sequence); sender retransmits unacked chunks after timeout.
+  - Each chunk must be ACKed (taskId + fileId + chunkSeq) before the sender transmits the next chunk; retransmit after a timeout (configurable) with capped retries.
-  - Detect missing chunks via sequence numbers; receiver requests retransmit.
+  - Receiver tracks missing chunk sequences via bitmap and requests retransmission if a `FILE_SEND_DONE` arrives before all chunks are ACKed.
 - Retransmission timeouts and max retries should be configurable (defaults reasonable for LAN).
 - Ensure in-order reassembly per file; drop duplicates.
 - Handle out-of-order delivery.
-- If retries exhausted for a file, mark task Failed and notify user.
+- If retries exhausted for a file, mark the task as `Failed` and notify user.

 ## UI Requirements (Swing)
 - Sender main view: source folder picker, receiver host/port fields, Send button, task list with progress bars, status, and cancel control; detail pane showing current file, speed, ETA.